 Babies 0-9 months:

-During this crucial developmental stage, babies are rapidly developing their senses and motor skills.
-Here are detailed activities to support their growth:
+Babies at this stage are developing their senses and motor skills quickly.
+These activities support that growth:

 Peek-a-boo:

-- Use different variations: hands, cloth, or even a small blanket
+- Use your hands, a cloth, or a small blanket

 - Add sound effects or different facial expressions

-- Benefits: Develops object permanence, social interaction, and visual tracking
+- Builds object permanence, social interaction, and visual tracking

 See and Say: